SEO-Deals/Semrush-Coupon/README.md

 </div>

+If you're a marketer our GitHub is a great starting point Semrush deals.
+For those looking for verified and regularly updated offers, the [Official Semrush Deals Partner](https://www.demandsage.com/semrush-coupon/), DemandSage also lists exclusive discounts directly from Semrush.
+From extended trials to exclusive savings, DemandSage consistently updates verified offers to help marketers save on essential platforms like Semrush.

 ### 14-Day Free Trial on Semrush Guru Plan

 The Guru plan free trial gives growing teams and marketers access to more powerful tools for 14 days, completely free.